 The Marine Force Reserves Headquarters is under construction, and it is ahead of schedule.
+Construction of the parking garage and ancillary features has begun and is ahead of schedule.

 As of the report date, the Federal City project was meeting or exceeding all of its performance requirements in the CEA.